plone/plone.restapi/docs/source/translations.rst

 .. note::
     This is only available on Plone 5.

-Since Plone 5 the product `plone.app.multilingual`_ is included in the base Plone installation although it is not enabled by default. plone.restapi provides a `@translations` endpoint to handle the translation information of the content objects.
+Since Plone 5 the product `plone.app.multilingual`_ is included in the base Plone installation although it is not enabled by default.

+Multilingualism in Plone not only allows the managers of the site to configure the site interface texts to be in one language or another (such as the configuration menus, error messages, information messages or other static text) but also to configure Plone to handle multilingual content.
+To achieve that it provides the user interface for managing content translations.

+You can get additional information about the multilingual capabilities of Plone in the `documentation`_.

+In connection with that capabilities, plone.restapi provides a `@translations` endpoint to handle the translation information of the content objects.

 Once we have installed `plone.app.multilingual`_ and enabled more than one language we can link two content-items of different languages to be the